Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields: Morphological Fitting

 \subsection{Fitting}

 In fitting the S\'ersic profile to images, we use \textsc{Galfit} \citep{2002AJ....124..266P,2010AJ....139.2097P}.
 It uses real object images, sigma images, mask images, and PSFs as inputs and returns the best-fit parameters.
-We first fit the F277W image of each galaxy, which shows the light profile at around the rest-frame $0.5\, {\rm \mu m}$ similar to \citet{2014ApJ...788...28V} for our galaxies ($\lambda_{\rm rest}=0.49-0.72\, {\rm \mu m}$ depending on their redshift).
+We first fit the F277W image of each galaxy, which shows the light profile at around the rest-frame $0.5\, {\rm \mu m}$, similar to \citet{2014ApJ...788...28V} for our galaxies ($\lambda_{\rm rest}=0.49-0.72\, {\rm \mu m}$ depending on their redshift).
 In the fitting, the magnitude $m$, effective radius $r_{\rm eff}$, S\'ersic index $n$, axis ratio $q$, position angle PA, and the central pixel coordinates are set as the free parameters.
 We allow these parameters in the following range to avoid the unrealistic cases: $-3\, {\rm mag}<m-m_{\rm SEP}<3\, {\rm mag}$, $0.1\, {\rm pixel}<r_{\rm eff}<500\, {\rm pixel}$, $0.2<n<8$, and $0.0001 <q< 1$, where $m_{\rm SEP}$ is the Kron magnitude from the \textsc{sep}.
-In fitting the images in the other filters, we fix the axis ratio and position angle as the best-fit value in the F277W images as in \citet{2021MNRAS.506..928N} since they are not likely to depend on the wavelength.
-This enables us to derive the effective radius and the S\'ersic index in a consistent manner in the different wavelengths.
+Next, we fit the images in the other filters.
+In this case, we fix the axis ratio and position angle as the best-fit value in the F277W images as in \citet{2021MNRAS.506..928N} since they are not likely to depend on the wavelength.
+This enables us to derive the effective radius and the S\'ersic index consistently in the different wavelengths.
 We get the S\'ersic index in the edge of the parameter range ($n=8$) for some galaxies.
-In that case, we refit the images of all filters assuming $n=4$.
-The sky background of the images is also set to be a free parameter, and surrounding objects within $0.4\arcsec$ from the target galaxies are simultaneously fit by the S\'ersic profile.
-Sources that are more than $0.4\arcsec$ away are masked out.
+In that case, we refit the images of all filters, assuming $n=4$.
+The sky background of the images is also set to be a free parameter, but the result does not change significantly even if we fix it to the value derived independently.
+Also, surrounding objects within $1\arcsec$ from the target galaxies are simultaneously fit by the S\'ersic profile.
 Figure \ref{fig:fit} shows an example of the result of the fitting for all available images of a galaxy, which is the typical one of our sample with the redshift and the stellar mass close to the median values.
 Appendix \ref{app:2} also summarizes the fitting results in the F200W filter and F277W filter and the best-fit parameters in the F277W filter of all galaxies used in Section \ref{sec:size} and \ref{sec:morph} (see Section \ref{sec:cg} for the selection).
 Some galaxies have compact residuals with both positive and negative pixels.
-They are often seen in $HST$ images of compact galaxies with high S\'ersic index, too \citep[e.g.,][]{2019ApJ...871..201M, 2021MNRAS.501.2659L,2022ApJ...938..109F}.
-Most of the residuals are just 10\% of the flux of the original images at most.
+These residuals are often seen in $HST$ images of compact galaxies with high S\'ersic index, too \citep[e.g.,][]{2019ApJ...871..201M, 2021MNRAS.501.2659L,2022ApJ...938..109F}.
+Most residuals are just 10\% of the flux of the original images at most.
 The median reduced chi-square of the fitting for targets is $\chi^2_{\nu}= 1.0-1.2$ in each filter, suggesting that the assumption of the single S\'ersic profile is overall good.
-To estimate realistic uncertainties of the obtained parameters, the PSF-convolved S\'ersic profile of the best-fit parameters for each galaxy is first inserted into a noise image for each filter and each field.
+To estimate realistic uncertainties of the obtained parameters, we conduct the following procedure.
+The PSF-convolved S\'ersic profile of the best-fit parameters for each galaxy is first inserted into a noise image for each filter and each field.
 The noise images are created by randomly cutting out the real images without any sources.
-We apply \textsc{Galfit} to this image in the same manner as for the real image and obtain the best fit.
+We apply \textsc{Galfit} to this mock image in the same manner as for the real image and obtain the best fit.
 This procedure is repeated for 100 different noise images, and the uncertainty of each parameter is taken as the range between the 16th and 84th values of this distribution.
 We find that the original uncertainty reported by \textsc{Galfit} is 2-5 times more underestimated depending on wavelength than that derived by this procedure.